vivhubb/bbtheory-game/README.md

 * **Title**

 **The main title** displays Rock-Paper-Scissors-Lizard-Spock stating clearly what the website is about. <br>
-**The subtitle** displays -The Big Bang Theory Game- complementing the main title and giving further explanation on the website's thematics and purpose.
+**The subtitle** displays *-The Big Bang Theory Game-* complementing the main title and giving further explanation on the website's thematics and purpose.

 ![Game Page Title](/assets/readme.images/title02.png)

 * **Link**

-Below the title there is a link that will take the user back to the [Game Rules Page](https://vivhubb.github.io/bbtheory-game/).
+Below the title there is a link (that will trigger a confirmation box) that will take the user back to the [Game Rules Page](https://vivhubb.github.io/bbtheory-game/).

 ![Link to the Game Rules Page](/assets/readme.images/link04.png)